Master Your Golf Swing Sequence: Step-by-Step Guide

 Step 5: Now, hold out your hands and arms into impact.

-4. Impact: make solid contact with the ball
+4. Impact: Make solid contact with the ball

 Finally, we are at the part of the swing where the club makes contact with the golf ball.
 For this very reason, you need to be more careful during the impact stage.
 After successfully following all the steps at address, backswing, and downswing, you have paved a way to make a good impact position.
 Now all you need to do is to follow the steps below for the strike-